 Results showed that gluten ingestion was associated with significantly higher depression symptoms compared to placebo, but not whey.
 No differences were found for other mental symptoms, such as anxiety.
 Interestingly, there were no differences in gastrointestinal symptoms between any of the dietary challenges.

 The researchers concluded that gluten specifically caused feelings of depression.
 Gluten did not, however, specifically cause gastrointestinal symptoms in this study, although it did in a previous study conducted by the same research team.
 “Such findings might explain why patients with non-celiac gluten sensitivity feel better on a gluten-free diet despite the continuation of gastrointestinal symptoms,” reported the study authors.

 Gluten and the Nervous System

 Gluten can cause hundreds of different symptoms.
-While the classic symptoms of gluten intolerance are those of celiac disease (including gastrointestinal upset, failure to thrive, weight loss, and anemia), scientific literature has noted links between gluten and symptoms all over the mind/body spectrum, even when there is no evidence of celiac disease.
+While the classic symptoms of gluten intolerance or wheat allergy symptoms are those of celiac disease (including gastrointestinal upset, failure to thrive, weight loss, and anemia), scientific literature has noted links between gluten and symptoms all over the mind/body spectrum, even when there is no evidence of celiac disease.

 The nervous system seems to be particularly susceptible in the case of gluten sensitivity.
 Nervous system-related symptoms may include mental/emotional symptoms as well as muscle aches and pains and neuropathy symptoms (pain, numbness, tingling) in the hands and/or feet.[3,4] Published reports in the scientific literature have linked celiac disease and/or gluten sensitivity with mental health manifestations including psychosis, schizophrenia, mood swings, and autism.
 Many of these cases report the complete resolution of symptoms with removal of gluten.
 Clearly, there is more to the gluten story than celiac disease and digestive issues; mental health is part of the gluten story, too.